Generation of Photon Pairs by Stimulated Emission in Ring Resonators

 We begin by considering the generic Hamiltonian describing the generation of photon triplets via TOPDC, in which a pump photon in mode $P$ is down-converted into three photons, one in each of the modes $G_1$, $G_2$, and $G_3$:

 where $a^{\dagger}_i$ is the creation operator of a photon in the $i$-th mode and $\Lambda_{G_1 G_2 G_3 P}$ is the nonlinear coupling rate, which depends on the structure under consideration.

-Most of the studies to date have focused on either fully degenerate ($G_1 = G_2 = G_3$) or fully non-degenerate ($G_1 \neq G_2 \neq G_3$) SpTOPDC, and the features of tripartite entanglement characterizing the generated triplet \cite{Moebius:16}.
+Most studies have focused on fully degenerate ($G_1 = G_2 = G_3$) or fully non-degenerate ($G_1 \neq G_2 \neq G_3$) SpTOPDC, and the tripartite entanglement characterizing the generated triplet \cite{Moebius:16}.
 However, another scenario is that in which the down-conversion is stimulated by a seed field \cite{okoth_pra_2019}, with the other two photons being quantum correlated and generated in the modes $G_1$ and $G_2$.
 For that process it is useful to rewrite \eqref{eq: spon_TG} as

 where we highlight the creation operator associated with the mode $S$ that would be seeded in the stimulated process, and we restrict the discussion to configurations where $G_1, G_2 \neq S$.
-If one traces over all the photons generated in the mode $S$, StTOPDC can be thought as an effective process that leads to the generation of photon pairs.
+If one traces over all the photons generated in the mode $S$, StTOPDC can be thought as an effective photon pair generation process.

-At first glance, this scenario resembles that of dual-pump SFWM or SPDC.
-However, StTOPDC is quite different because the generation of pairs is seeded, and so the properties of those pairs are sensitive to those of the seed field.
-Another interesting difference is that StTOPDC requires a quantum description, even when pump and seed are treated classically.
-Thus, unlike SFWM and SPDC, which when seeded can be modelled classically as four-wave mixing (FWM) and difference frequency generation (DFG) respectively, when SpTOPDC is seeded to become StTOPDC the process is still nonclassical \cite{how_does_it_scale}.
-This interesting feature arises from the presence of more than two creation operators in the TOPDC Hamiltonian \eqref{eq: stim_TG}, a situation that requires a nonlinear interaction of at least third order.